gadeleon/gadeleon.github.io/_posts/2018-06-30-nowitstime.markdown

 I love <i>Star Wars</i>).
 For Luke, he was looking off to the horizon dreaming of being something more than a simple farm boy.
 As it would turn out, this scene was simultaneously the sunset of Luke's old life and the dawn of his next one.
-As I get closer to my travel date, I've been breaking rules of New Yorkers (like looking up) and absorbing as much of the scenery I can.
-I've been guilty of "taking in" a sunset or two and it's been reminding me of the scene from <i>A New Hope</i>.
-I recognize I'm not going off to war so the odds of my death are significantly low; however, I still acknowledge the apprehension I am feeling while recognizing I'm fairly fortunate to be in this predicament in the first place.
+As I get closer to my travel date, I've been guilty of "taking in" a sunset or two and it's been reminding me of this scene from <i>A New Hope</i>.
+I recognize I'm not going off to war; however, I still acknowledge the apprehension I am feeling.
+I then remind myself that I'm fortunate to be in this predicament in the first place.
+It's bittersweet.

 The sun is starting to set on a wonderful part of my life and I can only hope that the work I put into my next one is just as rewarding.
 The next time you hear from me, it'll probably be in a different time zone!
-If you'll excuse me, I'm going to go cry some more!